65th Guards Rifle Division: Operation Mars

-Early on December 4 the 41st Army went over to the defense and the 75th and 78th were ordered to move to the southwest to face the SS Cavalry Brigade and the remnants of 2nd Luftwaffe, which were being besieged in the strongpoint of Demekhi by the 17th Guards Rifle Division.
-During December 5–6 the German forces encircled most of 41st Army south of Bely, with the 19th Panzer Division punching through the 78th Brigade north of Podselitsa.
-The commander of 41st Army, Maj.
-Gen. G. F. Tarasov, ordered Colonel Vinogradov to wheel the left flank of his brigade back toward Demekhi to join with the 17th Guards in erecting new defenses to prevent any deeper German thrust across the Vishenka River.
-Colonel Sivakov, whose brigade was apparently shattered, was ordered to assemble as many troops as possible and hold on to new defensive positions around Shevnino, but this village was seized before Sivakov's men could intervene.
-Late on December 7 the 65th and 219th Tank Brigades of 1st Mechanized Corps, cooperating with the 78th Brigade and various Soviet rear service troops, made another effort to retake Shevnino but were repulsed.
-Being closer to the base of the salient the 75th and 78th were able to largely escape the fates of the 91st and 74th, which were effectively encircled by this time.
-Sivakov was now ordered to join Vinogradov's damaged unit and the two tank brigades (down to fewer than ten tanks each) along the Vishenka.
-This line was reinforced late the next day by the just-arrived 279th Rifle Division and the battered 150th.
-From December 9–14 the encircled forces made multiple attempts to escape, culminating in a final effort on the night of December 15/16.
-In an after-action report the 1st Panzer Division reported the 74th, 75th and 91st Brigades as "destroyed" whereas in fact the 78th had suffered heavier casualties than the 75th and the 91st still had about 2,800 men on strength after its breakout.
+Early on December 4, the 41st Army went over to the defense, and the 75th and 78th were ordered to move to the southwest to face the SS Cavalry Brigade and the remnants of the 2nd Luftwaffe being besieged in the defensive position of Demekhi by the 17th Guards Rifle Division.
+During December 5–6, the German forces encircled most of the 41st Army south of Bely, with the 19th Panzer Division breaking through the 78th Brigade north of Podselitsa.
+The commander of the 41st Army, Maj.
+Gen. G. F. Tarasov ordered Colonel Vinogradov to wheel the left flank of his brigade back toward Demekhi to join with the 17th Guards in erecting new defenses to prevent any deeper German advance across the Vishenka River.
+Colonel Sivakov, whose brigade was weakened, was ordered to assemble as many troops as possible and hold on to new defensive positions around Shevnino.
+However, it was seized before Sivakov's men could intervene.

+Late on December 7, the 65th and 219th Tank Brigades of the 1st Mechanized Corps cooperated with the 78th Brigade and various Soviet rear service troops to make another effort to retake Shevnino, but were stopped.
+Being closer to the base of the salient, the 75th and 78th were able to largely avoid the situation faced by the 91st and 74th, which were encircled by this time.
+Sivakov was ordered to join Vinogradov's unit and the two tank brigades (down to fewer than ten tanks each) along the Vishenka.
+This line was reinforced late the next day by the just-arrived 279th Rifle Division and the weakened 150th.
+From December 9–14, the encircled forces made multiple attempts to escape.
+A final effort was made on the night of December 15/16.
+In an after-action report, the 1st Panzer Division reported the 74th, 75th, and 91st Brigades as "destroyed", whereas the 78th had suffered heavier casualties than the 75th, and the 91st still had about 2,800 men on strength after its breakout.

-During February, 1943 the 6th Rifle Corps returned to the 22nd Army.
-By the beginning of March the Corps had been withdrawn to the reserves of Kalinin Front.
-Later that month it returned to 22nd Army but did not remain with that Army when it was transferred to Northwestern Front in April.
-Instead the 75th and 78th Brigades were moved to the Gzhatsk area where they were merged to form the 65th Guards Rifle Division in the redesignated 19th Guards Rifle Corps.
-By June 1 the Corps had joined the former 30th Army of Western Front, now redesignated as the 10th Guards Army; the Corps also contained the 22nd and 56th Guards Rifle Divisions.
+During February 1943, the 6th Rifle Corps returned to the 22nd Army.
+By the beginning of March, the Corps had been withdrawn to the reserves of the Kalinin Front.
+Later that month, it returned to the 22nd Army, but did not remain with that Army when it was transferred to the Northwestern Front in April.
+Instead, the 75th and 78th Brigades were moved to the Gzhatsk area, where they were merged to form the 65th Guards Rifle Division in the redesignated 19th Guards Rifle Corps.
+By June 1, the Corps had joined the former 30th Army of the Western Front, now redesignated as the 10th Guards Army; the Corps also contained the 22nd and 56th Guards Rifle Divisions.